catamphetamine/chartogram/README.md

 ## Browser compatibility

-Tested in Chrome and iOS Safari.
+Tested in Chrome, Firefox and iOS Safari.

-Mostly works in Firefox but SVG canvas drawing is buggy for some reason.

-Throws some syntax error in Edge.

-Won't support Internet Explorer.
+Won't work in Edge or Internet Explorer.

 The styles use [CSS variables](https://caniuse.com/#feat=css-variables) which work everywhere except Internet Explorer.